dinkypumpkin/test1/.github/ISSUE_TEMPLATE/bug_report.md

 - A clear and concise description of the bug.
 - The **complete get_iplayer command line** used.
 - The PID or URL of the programme you attempted to download, if applicable. **Only provide one programme**.
 - A complete verbose log.
 Add logs as attachments.
-Do not paste logs into your report.
+Do not paste logs into your bug report.
 Create a verbose log [e.g., log.txt] with:

         get_iplayer [...options...] --verbose > log.txt 2>&1